Dr. Lawrence Herman

 Discussion: These treatments have been shown to reduce the severity, duration, hospitalization, and death rates in an outpatient setting for patients considered high-risk for developing severe illness.

 Funk T. Outpatient Treatment of COVID-19 Patients in High Risk Population.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.